Skip to main content

 Golden rule:

-Associate with the branch name when you publish pacts or verification results, and record the deployment or release into any environment.
+Associate with the branch name when publishing pacts or verification results and record the deployment or release into any environment.

 Integrating it into your CI/CD pipeline